 Jews study the Tanakh (Bible) on multiple levels:

-The first is the פְּשָׁט “peshat”, taking the story of the text at face value.
-It should not be translated as “literally”, as the peshat level of analysis takes into account idioms, metaphors, personification, etc. The peshat is the message that the original author intended to get across to the original audience.
+The first level is פְּשָׁט “peshat”, taking the text at face value, in context This doesn’t translate as “literal”, because peshat takes into account idioms, metaphors, personification, etc. The peshat is the message that the original author intended to get across to the original audience.

 The second level is the distinctively Jewish way of reading our Bible: דְּרַשׁ ,derash.
 This the way that Ḥazal (חז”ל) – the rabbis of the Mishnah, Midrash and Talmuds – interpreted the text.
 In derash we ask why the text is phrased the way that it is.
 Rabbinical literary techniques plumb the depths of the text to find new meaning, or may bring out lessons that may not have been intended by the original authors.

-In the Mishnah and Talmud itself, some discussions show that rabbis felt that the derash was the original meaning of the text, while other discussions clearly understood the derash as filling-in-the-blanks – creating new meaning.
+In the Mishnah and Talmud, some discussions show that rabbis felt that the derash was the original meaning of the text, while in other discussions they clearly understood derash as filling-in-the-blanks – creating new meaning.
 Often they were writing Biblical homilies.
 See Are Midrash literally and historically true?

-Even during the medieval era both schools of thought continued: Some meforshim (classical Bible commentators) such as Rashi, often accepted the derash as literally and historically true, while others (Rashbam, Ibn Ezra) felt otherwise.
+During the medieval era both schools of thought continued: Some meforshim (classical Bible commentators) such as Rashi, often accepted much derash as literally and historically true, while others (Rashbam, Abraham Ibn Ezra) felt otherwise.

-Conflating the derash with the peshat later became a defining characteristic of more fundamentalist versions of rabbinic Judaism.
+Conflating the derash with the peshat later became a defining characteristic of fundamentalist versions of rabbinic Judaism.
 Understanding that they are not identical became characteristic of non-fundamentalist versions of rabbinic Judaism.

 Ari Marcelo Solon writes “Rashi’s grandson, Rashbam (R. Samuel ben Meir) clearly